What is Google Pay?

 Google Pay frequently asked questions

 If you were using pay.google.com before, you might notice things look different.
-To get started sending money, on the left side click Send or request money.
+To get started sending money in the US or UK, on the left side click Send or request money.

 No. Any credit, debit, bank accounts, or other payment methods you added to Google Pay or Google Pay Send will automatically show up in Google Pay.
 If you used a payment method to buy a Google product or service (like an app or movie on Google Play or storage space for Google Drive), you’ll see it in Google Pay.